Medicare Advantage Open Enrollment Period

-Starting 2019, the Center for Medicare and Medicaid Services (CMS) restored the Medicare Advantage (MA) Open Enrollment Period (OEP).
-The MA OEP will begin January 1 and run through March 31 of each year.
-Medicare Advantage members are allowed to make a one-time election to switch to another Medicare Advantage Plan (with or without Part D drug coverage) or to return to Original Medicare (with or without Part D drug coverage).
+Starting 2019, the Center for Medicare and Medicaid Services (CMS) restored the Medicare Advantage Open Enrollment Period (OEP).
+The Medicare Advantage OEP begins on January 1 and ends on March 31 of each year.
+Medicare Advantage members may make a one-time election to switch to another Medicare Advantage Plan (with or without Part D drug coverage) or return to Original Medicare (with or without Part D drug coverage).

 When is OEP?

-For newly MA-eligible individuals, the OEP occurs the first 3 months in which they have both Part A and Part B.
+- For newly Medicare Advantage eligible individuals, the OEP occurs the first 3 months when they have both Part A and Part B.

 Who can use OEP?

-Special Note: Do not confuse OEP with AEP!
-The Medicare Annual Enrollment Period (AEP) runs from October 15 – December 7 each year and allows you to make changes to your Medicare plan.
+Note: They may sound similar, but don’t confuse OEP with AEP!
+The Medicare Annual Enrollment Period (AEP) runs from October 15 to December 7 each year.
+During this time you can make changes to your Medicare Plan.

-Janet is 67 and has been a part of Medicare Advantage plan ABC in her area for the since she turned 65.
-She decides to switch to plan XYZ during the Annual Enrollment Period in December.
-February comes around and she decides she would really like to go back to plan ABC, so she contacts her agent and they complete and turn in the application February 10th.
-Her new ABC coverage would then start the following month, March 1, with ABC plan and the XYZ plan would automatically be dropped.
+Meet Janet.
+Janet is 67, and has been enrolled in the Medicare Advantage Plan ABC in her area since she was 65.
+Janet decides to switch to plan XYZ during the Annual Enrollment Period in December.
+When February comes, she decides she’d prefer to return to plan ABC.
+Janet contacts her agent and they finish the application and turn it in on February 10.
+Her new ABC coverage starts the following month on March 1.
+At this time, her XYZ plan is automatically dropped.

-Example 2: MAPD to Original Medicare and a Prescription Drug Plan
+Example 2: Medicare Advantage Part D to Original Medicare and a Prescription Drug Plan

-Becky has lived in the same area for years and finally decided to purchase the second home she always wanted.
-The only issue is that she not able to stay within her MAPD HMO plan because she will be living in both house for parts of each year and would like to have a doctor in the new location.
-She decides that for until her and her agent decide which Medicare Supplement plan would be right for her, she will drop her Medicare Advantage plan on April 1 and enroll into a Prescription Drug plan and Original Medicare.
+Meet Becky.
+Becky has lived in the same area for years and has finally decided to purchase the second home she’s always wanted.
+But there’s a catch: she won’t be able to stay with her Medicare Advantage Part D HMO Plan because she’ll be living in both houses for part of the year and needs a doctor in each location.
+After talking with her agent, she finds the Medicare Supplement Plan that’s right for her.
+She plans to drop her Medicare Advantage Plan on April 1 and enroll in a Prescription Drug Plan and Original Medicare.